earthly/earthly/docs/cloud/satellites/self-hosted.md

 ### Auto-discovery of Host _\*experimental\*_

 When `SATELLITE_HOST` is left unset, the satellite will attempt to auto-discover its host address.
-This feature may not always work, and currently only supports environments using cloud-init (such as EC2).
+Auto-discovery may not always work, and currently only supports environments using cloud-init (such as EC2).

 ## Connecting to a Self-Hosted Satellite